Can I be straight up with you?

 In the case of blogging, it’s time.

-You invest your time into writing blog posts, and if you do it properly, you will get traffic in exchange.
+You invest your time into writing blog posts and attracting affiliates, and if you do it properly, you will get traffic, and eventually make money out of it.
 All other things being equal, the amount of traffic you receive is also directly proportional to the time you invest.

 But the idea of your blog getting a whole bunch of traffic without investing a whole bunch of time?

 It’s unrealistic.
 You get out what you put in.
 Simple as that.